 5) Adheres to instructions

 Follow all the provided instructions to the letter.
 Don’t try to be smart or creative by circumventing the requirements.
 The reviewers will initially screen your essay against these requirements; if they have not been met, your admissions journey will come to an end.
+Take a look at our guide to statement of purpose mistakes for more assistance.

 6) Demonstrates by example